arbhuyan/personalio/readme.txt

 = Does this theme support any plugins? =

-Yes, Personalio supports all major plugins and includes support for Infinite Scroll in Jetpack.
+Yes, personalio supports all major plugins and includes support for Infinite Scroll in Jetpack.

 = Does this theme support RTL? =